bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/Colpitts.md

 br_po = continuation(br, 1, opts_po_cont, probSH;
 	plot = true, verbosity = 3,
 	linear_algo = MatrixBLS(),
-	# δp is use to parametrise the first parameter point on the
+	# δp is use to parametrize the first parameter point on the
 	# branch of periodic orbits
 	δp = 0.001,
 	record_from_solution = (u, p; k...) -> begin